Day 1. Samburu Game Reserve.

 Day 9.
 Lake Manyara National Park.

-Breakfast and proceed for Namanga Border town, Crossover to Tanzania arriving Arusha at 1200hrs, Lunch at a selected Arusha Hotel / restaurant.
+Today you start the second part of your Kenya Tanzania budget tour, Breakfast and proceed for Namanga Border town, Crossover to Tanzania arriving Arusha at 1200hrs, Lunch at a selected Arusha Hotel / restaurant.
 After lunch proceed to Lake Manyara for late afternoon game viewing.
 Dinner and overnight at Eileen’s Trees Inn.

 From the entrance gate, the road winds through an expanse of lush jungle-like groundwater forest where hundred-strong baboon troops lounge nonchalantly along the roadside, blue monkeys scamper nimbly between the ancient mahogany trees, dainty bushbuck tread warily through the shadows, and outsized forest hornbills honk cacophonously in the high canopy.